-Droughts occur in virtually all climates.
+Droughts occur in nearly all types of climate.
 Of all the weather-related phenomena that can cause severe economic impacts in the United States, droughts come in second only to hurricanes, according to the National Climatic Data Center.
 But unlike hurricanes, which are easily identified and straightforward to classify in terms of wind speeds, droughts are much tougher to define.

 Definition of drought

 Most people think of a drought as a period of unusually dry weather that persists long enough to cause problems such as crop damage and water supply shortages.
 But because dry conditions develop for different reasons, there is more than one definition of drought.